Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Fire Range"
 		// - "Fire Range Chance"
 		// - "Fire Range Cooldown"
-		// "Fire Death" - When the Mutant Tank dies, a fire is created around the Mutant Tank.
+		// "Fire Death" - When the Mutant Tank dies or spawns, a fire is created around the Mutant Tank.
 		// - "Fire Death Chance"
 		// - "Fire Death Range"
 		// "Fire Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, a fire is created around the survivor.